helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Wed May 08 2013 00:17:27._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat May 11 2013 13:00:58._